 - Americans like to greet each other every time they meet, even if they have met several times already in the same day. - One American custom that can be confusing to some international students is that acting friendly through smiling, hugging, making light conversation and extending invitations is valued as a social custom, but may not suggest a depth of feeling.
-Observe the situation and try to judge what the person really means. - It is always considered polite to call or text someone before you visit their room or home.
+Observe the situation and try to judge what the person really means. - It is always considered polite to call on the telephone before you visit someone's room or home.